-Siting, construction (or, modification to increase capacity), operation, and decommissioning of packaging and unpacking facilities (that may include such as characterization operations) and large storage facilities (greater than approximately 50,000 square feet in area) for waste, except high-level radioactive waste, generated onsite or resulting from activities connected to site operations.
+Siting, construction, modification to increase capacity, operation, and decommissioning of packaging and unpacking facilities (such as characterization operations) and large storage facilities (greater than approximately 50,000 square feet in area) for waste, except high-level radioactive waste, generated onsite or resulting from activities connected to site operations.
 These actions do not include storage, packaging, or unpacking of spent nuclear fuel.
 (See also B6.4, B6.5, B6.6, and B6.10 of appendix B.)